-This is not such good news for all of us in long term relationships.
+This is not such good news for all of us in long-term relationships.
 What do we have to look forward to?
-A sharp decline in happiness for the first ten years, and then a slow erosion of whatever remaining happiness is left, until either we run out of love or time, whichever comes first?
+A sharp decline in happiness for the first ten years, and then a slow erosion of whatever remaining happiness is left until we run out of love or time, whichever comes first?
 Ugggh!

-Now that there is a brain measure of this intense love, what is more important is to study how people get there.
+Now that there is a brain measure of this intense love, it is important to study how people get there.
 Are these couples just more intensely in love to begin with?
-Perhaps it is like cognitive function, where those who start off smarter and more educated deteriorate more slowly in old age.
-Maybe these passionate couples simply start with more love, and show erosion, but they have such an excess that it doesn’t matter.
+Perhaps it works like cognitive functioning, where those who start off smarter and more educated deteriorate more slowly in old age.
+Maybe these passionate couples simply start with more love and then it erodes, but they have such an excess that it doesn’t matter.

-We might be able to answer some of these questions with a long term longitudinal study of new couples that followed them over 10 years or longer.
+We might be able to answer some of these questions with a long-term study of new couples that followed them over 10 years or longer.

 Is it a selection process, where better mate selection leads to better long term outcomes?
 Or are there behavioral differences, a set of behaviors and attitudes that preserves love?
 These are the key issues in answering the question of how do we go about Keeping Love Alive.